shadeed/a11ymatters/_posts/2016-11-05-aljazeera-a11y-audit.markdown

 </div>
 {% endhighlight %}

-We should use `<header>` in that case, it's more semantic and screen readers will recognize it as a banner for the site.
+We should use `<header>` in that case, it's more semantic and screen readers will recognize it as a banner for the website.

 ### 9.2 Navigation

 The most important element in the page.
 They only added `<nav>` for the topics links, which is considered secondary navigation.
 The main items (News, Middle East, Documentaries..etc) should be inside a `<nav>` element.

 It's fine to add both primary and secondary navigation in separated `<nav>` elements.
-Though it's better to add `aria-label` to each of them, like the following:
+With the addition of `aria-label` to each of them, like the following:

 {% highlight html %}
 <nav aria-label="Primary Navigation">